 - They will use a moisture meter to scan the wall and figure out the parts which seem to have accumulated most of the moisture.
 Generally, the highest concentration of the water will be closest to the location of the leak.

 - They may also make use of an infra-red camera to try and locate the cold and leaking spot.
 The point where the leaking is coming from will be colder than the surrounding with a number of degrees.
 A plumber’s infra-red camera detects the difference in heat as a way to locate the source of the leak.

 - Cutting into the wall to locate the leak: this is usually the very last resort.
 Great plumbers pride themselves on the ability to do leak detection without necessarily having to tear open any part of the home structure.
 However, in cases where all the other measures bear no fruit, they will carefully open up the walls, locate the leak and repair it.

 The repair process

-When the leak has been detected and located, the next step which the plumber will take is repair.
+When the leak has been detected and located, the next step in which the plumber will make repairs.
 This will depend on the extent of the damage which has been occasioned by the lead and also the size of the leak.
 One of the simple repairs done on leaking walls is putting a patch over the hole in the plumbing system; this only works for minor leaks.
 The plumber could also cut out the part of the wall which has a leak and replace it with a new pipe section.
-They may also decide to replace the entire system, especially if it is weak or old and has a possibility of getting future leaks.
+They may also decide to replace the entire system, especially if it is weak or old and has the possibility of getting future leaks.
 If the leakage has been going on for a long time and it has lead to additional problems such as water damage, mold, and rot, you may have to call in restoration experts to bring the home back to the state it was in before the damage started.

 When dealing with leaks in the wall, it is essential that you stay vigilant about the warning signs listed.
 The moment that you have enough evidence that there could be silent water damage occurring in the home, you have to contact a professional plumber for a quick assessment and repair.